maheedhar343/FullStack_course/practical_3/ReadMe.md

 Inside the `js/` folder, create a new file named: `validation.js`

-This file will contain all validation logic for both forms.
+This file will contain all validation logic for both register and login forms.

 3. Add the Registration Form